 - 1 teaspoon vanilla extract

-- 1 cup raspberries fresh or frozen (do not thaw)
+- 1 cup (140 grams) raspberries fresh or frozen (do not thaw)

 Instructions

-- Preheat your oven to 425°F. Grease or line a standard 12-cup muffin tin with paper liners and set it aside.
+- Preheat your oven to 425°F. Line a standard 12-cup muffin tin with paper liners or lightly grease it.
+Set aside.

-- In a small bowl, whisk together flour, baking powder, and kosher salt.
-Set aside.2 cup (240 grams) all-purpose flour, 1 tablespoon (10 grams) baking powder, ½ teaspoon kosher salt
+- In a medium bowl, whisk together the flour, baking powder, and salt.
+Set aside.2 cup (240 grams) all-purpose flour, 1 tablespoon baking powder, 1 teaspoon Diamond Crystal Kosher Salt

-- In a large mixing bowl, whisk together the melted butter and granulated sugar until well combined.
-Add the eggs, mixing until the mixture is light and fluffy.
-Stir in the whole milk, sourdough discard, and vanilla extract until everything is well incorporated.½ cup (113 grams, 1 stick) unsalted butter, ½ cup (100 grams) granulated sugar, 2 large (100 grams) eggs, ¾ cup (180 grams) whole milk, 1 teaspoon vanilla extract, ½ cup (100 grams) sourdough starter discard
+- In a large bowl, mix the melted butter and sugar using a hand mixer or whisk by hand until smooth.
+Add the eggs and mix until the batter looks light and slightly fluffy, then stir in the milk, sourdough discard, and vanilla until combined.½ cup (113 grams, 1 stick) unsalted butter, ½ cup (100 grams) granulated sugar, 2 large (100 grams) eggs, ¾ cup (180 grams) whole milk, 1 teaspoon vanilla extract, ½ cup (100 grams) sourdough starter discard

-- Allow the muffins to cool in the pan for 5 minutes before transferring them to a wire rack to cool completely.
-Enjoy!
+- Let the muffins cool in the pan for 5 minutes, then transfer them to a wire rack to cool completely.

 Notes